sc137/python-send-email/README.md

 email recipients.

 	send_email.py			# edit this and run
+	email_recipients.txt	# your list of recipients
 	message.txt				# write your message in here in plaintext send_log.txt			# keep a log of each sent message

-List your email addresses one per line:
+List your email addresses one per line on email_recipients.txt:

     email1@example.com
 	email2@example.com